Inventa Builds Confidence in Data Through the dbt Semantic Layer

 Inventa used the dbt Semantic Layer to power automated Hex reports for suppliers.
 Each supplier had a dedicated dashboard, filtered based on their unique supplier ID.
 The data team could now ditch their former manual process that was taking a full day of work.

 “The initial goal was to get this day back.
 We succeeded, and the feedback from the suppliers has also been really positive,” said Gabriel.
-“We can now see which suppliers and accounts are looking at the data, and have our account managers reach out to them proactively to help them succeed”.
+“We can now see which suppliers and accounts are looking at the data and have our account managers reach out proactively to help them succeed”.

-One of the less apparent benefits of dbt Cloud came through its impact on the broader data team.
-Inventa’s previous data stack had been too complex for most of them to handle easily, but the relative simplicity of dbt allowed for much more collaboration—and, with that, ownership.
+One of the less immediately obvious benefits of dbt Cloud was its impact on the broader data team.
+Inventa’s previous data stack had been too complex for most team members to handle easily, but the relative simplicity of dbt Cloud allowed for much more collaboration—and, with that, ownership.

-“Before, I was the only person doing the modeling,” explained Gabriel.
-“We had five or six data scientists, but they didn’t know how to build the pipeline, integrate with Airflow, or deploy a lambda function to AWS directly.
+“Before, I was the only person creating models,” explained Gabriel.
+“We had five or six data scientists, but they didn't know how to build the pipeline, integrate with Airflow, or deploy a lambda function to AWS directly."

 “With dbt Cloud, however, they don’t need to know any of that, and they can easily collaborate.”

-As the team began collaborating, members got more insights on the best ways to model different data, what to discard, and how best to display their insights to end users.
+As the team began collaborating, members adopted best practices on how to model different data, what to discard, and how best to display their insights to end users.

 This granted the team ownership over their data, enhanced by their new ability to easily check lineage and documentation with dbt.

-“I can now say that I spend only about one percent of my time on maintenance,” Gabriel said, “because I now have 12 people to maintain their own data.”
+“I can now say that I spend only about 1% of my time on maintenance,” Gabriel said, “because I now have 12 people maintaining their own data.”

 Once the new data stack was in place, it didn’t take long for the benefits delivered by dbt to filter out from the data team to the rest of the company.

-The easy integration between dbt and Inventa’s Hex and Snowflake systems allowed the data team to meet stakeholders where they are.
+The seamless integration between dbt Cloud and Inventa’s Hex and Snowflake systems allowed the data team to meet stakeholders where they are.

 “The whole company benefits,” Gabriel explained.
 “A lot more people across the business are using the data because they can see more value.
 As a result, the whole company has started to do more analysis and be more data-oriented.

-“And if they are not, we are saying: ‘Look, we have this beautiful data set that you can use to test your assumptions and hypotheses.
-Why don’t you try and use it?.’”
+“And for hesitating teams, we can say: ‘Look, we have this trusted data set that you can use to test your assumptions and hypotheses.
+Why don’t you try and use it?'
+And they can.”

 This new approach has helped Inventa to run more efficiently and reliably than ever.
 Where the data pipeline was once confusing and prone to errors, it’s now viewed as a trustworthy source of valuable insight.

 “One thing I used to hear a lot was “can I trust this data?”
 Gabriel said.
-“Now they know; if it’s there in the warehouse, you can trust it because it’s been tested, and we’ve done a lot of work to communicate our data quality.
+“Now they know; if it's there in the warehouse, you can trust it because it's been tested and centralized."

 “That is incredibly valuable.”